George Foreman: Foreman vs. Frazier

+Foreman vs. Roman

 Foreman was sometimes characterized by the media as an aloof and antisocial champion.
-According to them, he always seemed to wear a sneer and was not often available to the press.
-Foreman later attributed his demeanor during this time as an emulation of Sonny Liston, for whom he had been an occasional sparring partner.
+They said he sneered and was rarely available to the press.
+Foreman later said he was emulating former world champion and occasional sparring partner Sonny Liston.
 Foreman defended his title successfully twice during his initial reign as champion.
 His first defense, in Tokyo, pitted him against Puerto Rican Heavyweight Champion José Roman.
 Roman was not regarded as a top contender, but had managed to beat a few decent fighters such as EBU champion Spain Jose Manuel Urtain, and was ranked the number-seven heavyweight in the March 1973 issue of The Ring.
-Foreman needed only two minutes to end the fight, one of the fastest knockouts in a heavyweight championship bout.
+Foreman won the fight in only two minutes.